 Head Athletic Therapist

-Heather Tugnett became a full-time Athletic Therapist at St. Andrew’s College in September, 2011.
-As a Certified Athletic Therapist and Registered Kinesiologist, Heather enjoys providing care to the students of St. Andrew’s College as well as mentoring athletic therapy students as they prepare for certification in the profession of Athletic Therapy.
-Heather holds a BA degree in Kinesiology from Wilfrid Laurier University (2008), and a Bachelor of Applied Health Science (Athletic Therapy) degree from Sheridan College (2011) and a Master of Science degree from McMaster University (2016).
-In 2013, Heather has travelled to Madagascar, Africa with a group of students as a medical chaperone for the St. Andrew’s Society for Service around the World (SASSAW) program.
-Outside of her work at St. Andrew’s, Heather is a committee Chair for the Canadian Athletic Therapists Association, she teaches First Aid and First Responder courses for the Canadian Red Cross, and she has volunteered as a medical practitioner for the 2015 Pan Am Games (Toronto, ON) and 2019 Canada Winter Games (Red Deer, AB).
+Heather Tugnett became a full-time Athletic Therapist at St. Andrew’s College in September 2011.
+As a Certified Athletic Therapist and Registered Kinesiologist, Heather enjoys providing care to St. Andrew’s College students and mentoring athletic therapy students as they prepare for certification in the profession of athletic therapy.
+Heather holds a BA in Kinesiology from Wilfrid Laurier University (2008), a Bachelor of Applied Health Science (Athletic Therapy) degree from Sheridan College (2011), and a Master of Science from McMaster University (2016).
+In 2013, Heather travelled to Madagascar, Africa, with a group of students as a medical chaperone for the St. Andrew’s Society for Service around the World (SASSAW) program.
+Outside of her work at St. Andrew’s, Heather is a Committee Chair for the Canadian Athletic Therapists Association, teaches First Aid and First Responder courses for the Canadian Red Cross, and volunteered as a medical practitioner for the 2015 Pan Am Games (Toronto, ON) and 2019 Canada Winter Games (Red Deer, AB).

 Drew Eidt, BScHK, R.Kin, CAT(C), CSCS

 Associate Head Athletic Therapist